cuga-rajal/opensim_apple_arm64/README.md

 Opensim Support for Apple Silicon M1/M2

-v2.1.1 / 2 May 2023
+v2.2 / 1 June 2023

 This project provides files and instructions to run Opensimulator server software (http://opensimulator.org) fully native on Apple Silicon (M1/M2) computers, and to install a more recent version of the Bullet physics engine on Apple Silicon or Intel based Apple Macs, or on Intel-based Linux computers (Ubuntu).

-This project has mostly been merged into the main distribution of Opensimulator.
-Work is still ongoing with a new version of Bullet Physics.
+As of June 2023 this project has mostly been merged into the main distribution of Opensimulator.
+However this project may be used to develop future versions of arm64 unmanaged libraries for Opensimulator to support bug fixes or updates.
+There is still ongoing work with the Bullet physics engine (see below.)

-This project provides the following unmanaged libraries for Opensimulator server software to run on Apple Silicon hardware.
-These were built as "Universal Binaries" containing multi-architecture including arm64 (Apple Silicon) and x86_64 (Intel):
+The following unmanaged libraries in this repository for Apple Silicon hardware have been merged into the main Opensimulator distribution (dotnet6 branch).
+These were built as Universal Binaries containing multi-architecture including arm64 (Apple Silicon) and x86_64 (Intel):

   - libBulletSim-2.86-20230316-universal.dylib
   - libopenjpeg-2-1.5.0-20230316-universal.dylib
   - libubode.5-20230316-universal.dylib

-The build process is detailed further down on this page.
+The build process is documented further down on this page.

 If you just want to run Opensim on Apple Silicon and are not interested in details for developers, the build instructions [here](http://opensimulator.org/wiki/Build_Instructions#Building_on_Linux_.2F_Mac)